Skrape: Formation and New Killer America (1997–2001)

+Up the Dose, disbandment and post-Skrape activities (2004–2005)

 Their second album Up the Dose was released in 2004 with little support from their label, who had recently been taken over by J Records.
 Beforehand, the band toured with Soil, Static-X, and Twisted Method.
 The album had been finished since mid-2003, and the band was set to release "Summer Song" as a single, but the album was pushed back several times, eventually being released in January.
 Faced with the prospect of releasing a single entitled "Summer Song" in January, they changed the name of the song to "Stand Up (Summer Song)".
 A couple of months after Up the Dose's release, the band was dropped from the label.
 Drummer Will Hunt explained "The reason we're gone, along with Hotwire and Eve 6, is because we all shared the same A&R guy, Brian Malouf, who was let go by the label a few days prior to the bands.
 I'd like to throw out a big, BIG fuck you to the fucking cowards at J (for joke) Records for taking over RCA and not allowing them to promote our band correctly.
 I'd like to also say to [J Records president] Clive Davis that I've got a nice big hot bowl of dicks for you to eat on when you've got the time.
 I'd like to thank you personally for killing rock and roll and watering down the music industry with pop trappings and watered-down retro rock."
-He also hinted at possible future activities with Skrape, but nothing has happened other than a reunion gig in 2005 opening for Dark New Day.
-They are now disbanded.
+He also hinted at possible future activities with Skrape, but nothing had happened other than a reunion gig in 2005 opening for Dark New Day.

 In 2004, Hunt became a member of the supergroup Dark New Day, and then later Evanescence.
 Guitarist Brian Milner went on to join Dope as their bassist.
 Billy Keeton has continued to pursue his musical career with various projects, such as the short-lived Blessed in Black (featuring former members of Nothingface).
 Keeton also has contributed vocals for local Florida cover band Money Shot when not working with former members of Primer 55 Bobby Burns (Soulfly) and Kobie Jackson.
 Formerly titled Paris is Burning, the three have named the project King Street.
 Keeton currently is vocalist for Audiotopsy, which features bassist Perry Stern as well as drummer Matthew McDonough and guitarist Greg Tribbett of Mudvayne.

 Pete Sison was also in Moneyshot with Keeton for a short period until Slaughter offered Sison a position as a backup bassist for Dana Strum.
 Sison is also involved with Kentucky rockers Bleeding Black and Waking Season, and continues to write with Billy Keeton in a side project called HoneyHole.